paritytech/polkadot/roadmap/parachains.md

 Category: Runtime

 Runtime logic for paras to open and close channels by putting down a deposit.
-The amount of channels a parathread can open will be limited.
+The amount of channels an on-demand parachain can open will be limited.
 Channels that are pending close should remain open until the watermark of the recipient has reached the block height of the close request.

 ---
 ### Fishing/Slashing